MSc in Specialist Nursing

 Once you graduate, you’ll be well qualified to work in interdisciplinary health and social care practice, welfare rights and advocacy, community development, health and social activism, health promotion and inclusion, research and academia, and government and policymaking.

-The MSc in Specialist Nursing offers 3 specialist pathways in the first year of this new postgraduate programme.
-Students must choose one of of the following pathways:
+The MSc in Specialist Nursing offers 3 specialist pathways, students must choose one of the following:

 - Chronic Disease Management